pauljacob/DSCapstone2/index.md

 In the figure below, we see the coupon acceptance rate vs. percentage of coupon acceptances captured plot for the random forest and gradient boosting.

 ![](./reports/image/figure_precision_recall_curve_random_forest_gradient_boosting_metric_auc_v4dot3.png)

+From the plot, we see random forest performed better for higher coupon acceptance rate and the gradient boosting performed better for higher percentage of coupon acceptances captured.

 Using some assumptions, we concluded the following: